Brutto13/EffectiveMark/README.md

 # Effective Mark PC Benchmark

+## Deprecation notices
+Following functions will be deprecated in future release:
++ GPU Benchmarking
++ Internet SpeedTest

 ## Overview
-Complete PC Benchmark written in Python 3.11 allows to run CPU, GPU and RAM benchmark.
+Complete PC Benchmark written in Python 3.9 allows to run CPU, GPU and RAM benchmark.
 Also measures connection speed.

 ## Download
 There is no download site.
 To download application you will have to use git clone command.
-Then build it with software like "PyInstaller", also download all dependencies needed to build (see more in dependencies)
+Then build it with software like "PyInstaller", also download all dependencies needed to build (see more in dependencies) If you want to download stable release go to releases section of repository.

 ## Dependencies
-Following dependencies are required to run in Python:
-1) Textual
-2) Moderngl (moderngl, moderngl_window)
-3) psutil
-4) speedtest (speedtest-cli)
-5) cpuinfo (py-cpuinfo)
-6) GPUtil (gputil)
+Full dependencies list is available in requirements.txt

 ## CPU Benchmark
 ### Overview